 Fremantle Stuff > Buildings > Customs House

-The current 'Customs House' is behind the preserved Falk building facade on the corner of Phillimore St (south side) and Henry Sts.
+The most recent 'Customs House' was behind the Falk building facade on the corner of Phillimore St and Henry Sts.
 Many people will think of the 'Old Customs House', 1908, at 4-8 Phillimore St (north side) as the first customs house, but there were at least two others before that.
 From 1879, the 1852 building below, part of the Commissariat complex, was used for that purpose, but there must have been offices somewhere before 1879.

 Nixon & Merilees c1897 photo of HM Customs building in Cliff St. FHC photo #2943: 'The Commissariat was originally built to house Government Stores and was erected in sections from 1851 to 1898.
 It was used as a Customs House and Bonded Stores from 1879 to c1904.
 Taken before 1897.'